 The Wealth Management credential is available to all business majors.
 The specific program you choose depends on the Undergraduate Catalog that was in effect when you first enrolled in classes at The University of Texas at Austin.

 - If you are a business or economics major in the 2020-2022 Undergraduate Catalog, you should apply for the Wealth Management Minor.

 - If you are a business major in the 2016-2018 or 2018-2020 Undergraduate Catalog, you should apply for the Wealth Management Certificate.

 - The Wealth Management Certificate is not valid for economics majors.

 Applying for the Wealth Management Certificate

 Step 1: Submit an application via the Registrar Document Submission page for minors.

 Step 2: Enter your EID.
 From the Field of Study pull-down menu, choose Business Administration.
 From the Type pull-down menu, choose Wealth Management.
 Confirm your choice and apply.

 IMPORTANT: Attaching Your Minor to Your Degree Profile

-Once admitted to the minor program, you must contact your academic advisor to have the Wealth Management Minor attached to your degree profile.
+Once admitted to the certificate program, you must contact your academic advisor to have the Wealth Management Certificate attached to your degree profile.
 This is an essential step in the process.
 The credential cannot be awarded to a student upon graduation if it has not been added to the student's degree profile.